Heroes of Might & Magic: Olden Era – 11 Tips Before Starting

 A simple first-week template that fits most openings

-• Open by reading your chosen hero’s specialization, starting army, and stat profile so you know whether they want to clear, cast, scout, or support.
+• Open by reading your hero’s specialization, starting army, and stat profile so you know whether they want to clear, cast, scout, or support.

 • Take only the nearby fights that look efficient and low-casualty, then feed those wins into one main hero instead of dividing your best units.